Quotations and Allusions in

 The “average sensual man”

-» A phrase usually quoted in its French form, l’homme moyen sensuel, in which form it has perhaps been given currency by philosopher Jean-Paul Sartre (1905–1980); however, the phrase also occurs in chapter 1 of Aldous Huxley’s Ends and Means (1937) and may have been coined before the twentieth century by an English speaker.
+» A phrase usually quoted in its French form, l’homme moyen sensuel, in which form it has perhaps been given currency by philosopher Jean-Paul Sartre (1905–1980), although it may have been coined in English.
+It certainly dates from before the twentieth century and is or was often used in English, e.g. in various places in Aldous Huxley’s Ends and Means (1937).
+In the diaries of Beatrice Webb (1858-1943) it is found as early as 29 December 1894.
 Origin as yet unknown – ??

 Committee of Public Safety